xzovy1/messenger/README.md

 #### Lessons learned

-- You dont necessarily need passport js when using JWT's in fact implementing local strategy is kind of a pain when using jwt's as well.
+- You don't necessarily need passport js when using JWT's in fact implementing local strategy is kind of a pain when using jwt's as well.
 I intend to implement logging in with google though, so passport will be needed for that. (go back and review session-based authentication)
-- I'm using 'useEffect' heavily and frequently making requests to the db, fine for a few users, but useMemo use be implemented instead. no point making all these requests to the server just to load the same data that has already been loaded. (this is a case of not using react for a few months)
+- I'm using 'useEffect' heavily and frequently making requests to the db, fine for a few users, but useMemo should be implemented instead. no point making all these requests to the server just to load the same data that has already been loaded. (this is a case of not using react for a few months)
 - got more familiar with how to use prisma for more "complicated" queries. while i see and can appreciate the use, sometimes just raw-dogging sql queries is more straight forward.